Clinical Somatics Exercises for Full Body Relief

 The Level One Course is a two-month online course that teaches the exercises one by one through video demonstrations, audio classes, and written explanations.
 I believe that this course is the ideal way for a beginner to learn Clinical Somatics exercises from home without the guidance of a practitioner.
 You’ll focus on each exercise individually and have the time to understand how it affects you before moving on to the next one.
 You’ll receive a daily email letting you know that there is a new exercise to learn, a new class to use, or suggesting what to practice that day.
 The course does require you to log into the website on a very regular basis in order to learn each new exercise, periodically download audio classes, and keep up with the course.
 The course is structured to help you to incorporate a short Somatics practice into your daily routine, which is a critical part of preventing and relieving functional pain and injuries.

 For the same reason that Somatics practitioners do not demonstrate the exercises, audio classes have been the traditional tool used to learn and practice the exercises at home.
 Visually copying someone else’s movement versus doing the movement completely on your own entail different neurological processes.
 You are more effectively able to retrain your nervous system by doing the movement on your own, with all of your focus on your own sensory-motor experience of the movement.
-However, many people requested video classes, so I incorporated video demonstrations into the Level One Course.
+However, many people requested video classes, so I incorporated video demonstrations into the Level One & Level Two Courses.
 The videos are used as a tool to help you initially learn the movement, after which you are encouraged to use just the audio to guide you.